ashima-24/threeJs/index.md

 1. In this above image these is the main widget in toolkit.
 By clicking on this button user can upload any **stl model** in the toolkit to proceed further.

-2. We will provide some stl models where user can choose which model to upload and then can expermient with the other widget sin the toolkit.
+2. We will provide some stl models where user can choose which model to upload and then can expermient with the other widget in the toolkit.

 ![Step b](/threeJs/docs/assets/b.jpg)

 b.
-In this image, we have to  Spray-On haptics toolkit widgets:
+In this image, we have Spray-On haptics toolkit widgets:

 1. **Brush**
 2. **Texture**